Is Hemp Oil the Same as CBD Oil with CBDa?

 Which Oil Should You Use?

 If you’re trying to decide between CBD oil and hemp oil, remember the following:

 - Neither oil is intoxicating or psychoactive

-- Both oils can be taken orally or used topically
+- You can use either oil orally or used topically

-Of course, that’s where the similarities end, however.
-As we discussed earlier, because hemp oil is derived from a different part of the plant than CBD, its contents—and benefits—are vastly different.
+Of course, that’s where the similarities end.
+As we discussed earlier, because we derive hemp oil from a different part of the plant than CBD, its contents—and effects—are vastly different.

 Choosing CBD and Hemp Products

-So, now you have an understanding of the differences between hemp seed oil and CBD oil, and our CBDA/CBD oil and water soluble products.
+So, now you have an understanding of the differences between hemp seed oil and CBD oil, and our CBDA/CBD oil and water-soluble products.
 The challenge is deciding which product is your best choice.
-In general, hemp oil is far less expensive than CBD oil, but why are you choosing to take CBD in the first place?
-Hemp oil tends to taste better.
-And, it can be used for day-to-day cooking, salad dressing, as well as for making cosmetics.
-If you want a nutritional supplement or need to address your skin issues, then hemp oil might be a logical choice.
+In general, hemp oil is far less expensive than CBD oil, and tends to work better for cooking.
+So, if you want to boost your day-to-day meals, hemp oil might be a logical choice.

 CBD oil costs more, but that’s because it has more specific and focused effects.
 If you’re looking for a general wellness supplement, then you may prefer to choose CBD oil products.
 And we believe that our CBD/CBD products are superior to CBD alone.
 Choosing a full spectrum or broad-spectrum, highly-concentrated oil is the best option in our opinion.
 And that’s why we offer those two varieties of product in our digital CBD store.